I’m a strong believer in not painting over other paint or finishes on furniture.

 This is another reason you really want to put a thick layer of stripper on the surface.
 If not, it really will not do what it’s supposed to.

-I was actually very surprised at how well this worked because I really don’t see a huge difference in this and the plastic wrap, but wowza did it work better.
+I was actually very surprised at how well this worked because I really don’t see a huge difference in this and the plastic wrap, but Wowza did it work better.

 My plastic bag wasn’t big enough to completely cover the drawer, which really, more often than not, you probably won’t be able to cover a piece of furniture with a bag either.

-So just place it over the area with stripper, and make sure no air can get in or out.
+So just place it over the area with the stripper, and make sure no air can get in or out.

 This method I won’t get too far into, it doesn’t work well.
 It did not heat the paint up enough to really matter.

-I might as well just been scraping the paint off with no pre-treatment.
+I might as well have just been scraping the paint off with no pre-treatment.
 I don’t have a heat gun, but have used them before, and know it wouldn’t be much different with one.

 Rating: Not a great option, heat gun would work better, but would still take quite a while.

-Stripping Paint Method 5: Torch & Scraper
+Stripping Paint From Wood Method 5: Torch & Scraper

 This method worked much better than the blow dryer, but I can definitely see it being risky.